Clastify logo

 From Thomson’s atom to Rutherford’s atom

 An atom is a physical system with a tiny central nucleus and electrons around it.
 In Thomson’s earlier “plum-pudding” model, negative electrons sat inside a spread-out positive charge.
-The model was useful because it gave the atom internal structure, but it only predicted gentle deflections of fast positive particles.
+The model was useful because it gave the atom internal structure, but it only predicted small deflections when fast positive particles passed through.

 A model is a simplified representation that explains selected observations while deliberately leaving out some detail.
-So older models aren’t just “stupid versions” of newer ones.
-A hard-sphere atom still helps in parts of gas theory; Thomson’s model was a genuine step forward once electrons had been discovered.
-Rutherford’s model is still the starting picture for nuclear structure.
+Older models, then, aren’t just “stupid versions” of newer ones.
+A hard-sphere atom still works well in parts of gas theory; Thomson’s model was a real advance once electrons had been discovered; Rutherford’s model is still the starting picture for nuclear structure.

 The experiment

-The Geiger–Marsden–Rutherford experiment fired alpha particles, positively charged helium nuclei, at a very thin gold foil in a vacuum.
+The Geiger–Marsden–Rutherford experiment fired alpha particles, which are positively charged helium nuclei, at a very thin gold foil in a vacuum.
 Around the foil, a fluorescent screen gave tiny flashes when alpha particles struck it.
-For this experiment, the required treatment is qualitative: know the set-up, the observations and the inference, not the full scattering equation.
+For IB, the treatment is qualitative: know the set-up, the observations and the inference, not the full scattering equation.

 Image

 Most alpha particles went straight through the foil, or changed direction only slightly.
-A very small fraction turned through large angles, and a few even came back towards the source.
+A very small fraction were deflected through large angles, and a few even came back towards the source.
 That rare back-scattering was the crucial surprise.

 The conclusion

-A spread-out positive charge could not repel a fast alpha particle strongly enough to reverse it.
-Rutherford inferred that an atom contains a nucleus, a very small, dense, positively charged central region containing nearly all the atom’s mass.
-The electrons take up the much larger region outside it, which leaves the atom mostly empty space.
+A spread-out positive charge could not repel a fast alpha particle strongly enough to turn it back.
+Rutherford inferred that an atom contains a nucleus, which is a very small, dense, positively charged central region containing nearly all the atom’s mass.
+The electrons occupy the much larger region outside it, so the atom is mostly empty space.

-This is a neat example of evidence forcing a model to change.
-The observation was not “one lucky flash”; it came from painstaking counting of many scintillations.
-Modern atomic and nuclear models have developed in the same spirit: observations first, model second, then better observations to test the model again.
+This is a neat example of evidence changing a model.
+The key observation was not “one lucky flash”; it came from painstaking counting of many scintillations.
+Modern atomic and nuclear models have developed in the same spirit: observations first, then a model, then better observations that test the model again.

 What the symbols count

-A proton is a positively charged nucleon in the nucleus.
-A neutron is an uncharged nucleon in the nucleus.
-A nucleon means any nuclear particle that is either a proton or a neutron.
-In a neutral atom, the number of electrons equals the number of protons, since electron and proton charges have equal magnitude and opposite sign.
+A proton is a positively charged nucleon found in the nucleus.
+A neutron is an uncharged nucleon found in the nucleus.
+A nucleon means a nuclear particle: either a proton or a neutron.
+In a neutral atom, the number of electrons matches the number of protons, since electron and proton charges have equal magnitude and opposite sign.

-The proton number is the number of protons in a nucleus.
-It is written as Z, and it identifies the element.
-The nucleon number is the total number of protons and neutrons in a nucleus, written as A. The neutron number is the number of neutrons in a nucleus, written as N.
+The proton number counts the protons in a nucleus.
+It is written as ZZ and identifies the element.
+The nucleon number counts all the protons and neutrons in a nucleus.
+It is written as AA.
+The neutron number counts the neutrons in a nucleus.
+It is written as NN.

 Nuclear notation